Wallacoloo/libfriendship/README.md

 # License
 libfriendship is published under the MIT license (a fairly liberal license).
-If distributed in a project licensed under something more restrictive, like the GPL, I ask that you make it clear to your developers that the libfriendship code is available under the MIT license (for example, in the license portion of your readme, mention "this code is licensed under [x], with the following
+If distributed in a project licensed under something more restrictive, like the GPL, I encourage you to make it clear to your developers that the libfriendship code is available under the MIT license (for example, in the license portion of your readme, mention "this code is licensed under [x], with the following
-exceptions: lib/libfriendship (MIT License)")
+exceptions: lib/libfriendship (MIT License)"), but this is not required.